dunnock/react-sigma/DOCS.md

 ### webpack2

-Using webpack2 or rollup
+Using webpack2

-    import * as Sigma from 'react-sigma'
+    import { Sigma, LoadJSON } from 'react-sigma'

 unused components won't be included in the resulting bundle.